Re-use coffee grounds

 Anti-odor

-Place the dried coffee grounds in a container near the fireplace, in the car or in the refrigerator to remove odors.
-Rub coffee grounds on your hands to remove odors, such as onion odors.
+Place the dried coffee grounds in a container near the fireplace, in the car, or in the refrigerator to remove odors.
+Rub coffee grounds on your hands to remove odors like onion odors.

 Anti-mosquitoes

-Place coffee grounds on an aluminum foil and set the grounds on fire.
+Place coffee grounds on aluminum foil and set them on fire.
 Alternatively, scatter coffee grounds in stagnant water (mosquitos’ den).
 The smell of coffee will drive mosquitoes away from the area.

 Cleaning

 Rub the coffee grounds on your house surfaces to remove dirt or ashes from the chimney.
-Great solution for removing dirt from hands as well.
-Be careful with lighter-colored surfaces, it may stain.
+A great solution for removing dirt from hands as well.
+Be careful with lighter-colored surfaces as they may stain.

 Ants ward off

-Spread the dried coffee grounds in places where you find ants in order to ward them off.
+Spread the dried coffee grounds in places where you find ants to ward them off.

 Dehumidifier

-Place the dried coffee grounds in a container and place it in the wettest places such as the bathroom, kitchen and living room, as well as in the refrigerator and car.
+Place the dried coffee grounds in a container and place it in the most humid places like the bathroom, kitchen, and living room, as well as in the refrigerator and car.

 Tincture